 - 4.11.1The need to strengthen Abergavenny as a shopping destination has been a key objective for the County Council and as such the cattle market site was identified as its preferred location for a supermarket.
-Planning permission for a 2,850m2 Morrison's food store together with provision of 233 car parking spaces (including 15 parent & child spaces), 13 disabled spaces and 2 motor cycle spaces was approved.
+Planning permission for a 2,850m2 Morrison's food store together with provision of 233 car parking spaces (including 15 parent & child spaces), 13 disabled spaces and 2 motorcycle spaces was granted.
 This store is now open and well established and seems to be trading well, with customers also using other town centre retail opportunities. - 4.11.2 The need to provide links to the cattle market site was considered essential to enable linked trips across the town centre to shops and Abergavenny's various attractions.
 Accordingly, a pedestrian link from Fairfield car park to Market Street and the Town Centre has been provided.
-The improved pedestrian access on the Northern end of Frogmore Street has also contributed to the safety and accessibility of the Central Shopping Area. - 4.11.3 In addition, the Brewery Yard project, which includes Market Street and sections of Lion Street has: - Improved the setting for the town's regional markets and events such as the Food Festival, and - Provided an exemplar public space that can be used and enjoyed by everyone. - 4.11.4 An impact assessment conducted in January 2014, part of an on-going evaluation of the success of the scheme, showed that 92% of visitors questioned, agreed that the project had enhanced this area of the town.
+The improved pedestrian access on the Northern end of Frogmore Street has also contributed to the safety and accessibility of the Central Shopping Area. - 4.11.3 In addition, the Brewery Yard project, which includes Market Street and sections of Lion Street has:

+- Improved the setting for the town's regional markets and events such as the Food Festival, and - Provided an exemplar public space that can be used and enjoyed by everyone. - 4.11.4 An impact assessment conducted in January 2014, part of an on-going evaluation of the success of the scheme, showed that 92% of visitors questioned, agreed that the project had enhanced this area of the town.
 Virtually all visitors (98%) agreed that the setting of the Bethany Chapel has improved with just over three quarters of visitors (76%) agreeing that the presentation of the Market Hall has improved.
 In addition, just over half of visitors (51%) said that the improvements have encouraged them to attend the markets in the Brewery Yard.

-4.11.5 In addition to the above improvements to the public realm, money was committed by the Council ahead of the National Eisteddfod which came to the town in August 2016 for enhancements to the pedestrianised area of High Street and Nevill Street with St John's Square to transform them into a pedestrian-friendly open space designed to host various events staged in the town.
+The market in Brewery Yard was noticeably well attended and busy at the time of the 2021 survey in November. - 4.11.5 In addition to the above improvements to the public realm, money was committed by the Council ahead of the National Eisteddfod which came to the town in August 2016 for enhancements to the pedestrianised area of High Street and Nevill Street with St John's Square to transform them into a pedestrian-friendly open space designed to host various events staged in the town.
 The programme of works was developed in close consultation with representatives from the community as well as County and Town Councillors.
 The works further enhance shoppers' experience of the town and can only impact positively on the viability and vitality of the centre.
+This is evidenced by the noticeably high average pedestrian flows recorded on High Street in 2021. - 4.11.6 More recently, Monmouthshire County Council has implemented a range of measures through the re-opening town centres project over the past couple of years within the Abergavenny CSA.
+These include the part-time pedestrianisation of Cross Street; the provision of planters, pods, parklets and outdoor trading space in Cross Street.
+Cumulatively, the schemes create a safer, more accessible, and enhanced environment for the pedestrian and shopper in light of the Covid-19 pandemic.